 One can opt to either work in a group or alone, for a project.
 What one needs to see is what works best for the particular project i.e individual work vs group work.
 See what gives the best results, then choose it accordingly.

 None of the options are without merit.
 Both have its pros and cons.
 This article takes a look at the advantages and disadvantages of working individually.

 When you are working in an organization, there will be instances where you will have to work in teams and sometimes as an individual.
-It all depends upon the type of task which you are assigned with.
+It all depends upon the type of task which you are assigned.

-Both kind of approaches have their own advantages and disadvantages.
+Both kinds of approaches have their own advantages and disadvantages.
 So deciding which one is better can be finalized by having a look at the below pros and cons.

 Jeffrey Stibel has said: “Programmers are exponentially faster when coding as individuals; designers do their best work alone; artists rarely collaborate and when they do, it rarely goes well.”

 Advantages of working individually:

 - Things get completed quickly

 - You are praised for all the work done

 Advantages of working in a team: